drkrillo/docs/creator/scene-editor/interactivity/video-screen.md

 ## Live streaming

-For end-to-end live streaming (OBS setup, stream keys, admin controls), see [Live Streaming](../live-ops/live-streaming.md).
+For end-to-end live streaming, see [Live Streaming](../live-ops/live-streaming.md).

 ### Streaming from other sources